iliassioutis/iliassioutis.github.io/project-delivery/service-delivery/index.md

   - gifts & hospitality rules (no cash-equivalents; modest, infrequent, transparent)
   - anti-bribery / anti-corruption commitment (zero-tolerance; vendor controls + training)
   - fair competition assurance (no bid-rigging/price-fixing; no misuse of confidential info)
-  - sanctions/AML compliance confirmation where relevant to the vendor’s services and footprint
+  - sanctions / Anti-Money Laundering (AML) compliance confirmation where relevant to the vendor’s services and footprint
   - subcontractor “flow-down” requirement (vendor is responsible for ensuring subcontractors comply)
   - confidentiality + “no public announcements” about the relationship without written consent
   - AI-use disclosure (what is used, where, and for what purpose) and an approval path for higher-risk use